 parentage testing procedure means a medical procedure prescribed, or included in a class of medical procedures prescribed, for the purposes of this definition.

-[Section 136A inserted by No. 49 of 2010 s.
+[Section 136A inserted: No. 49 of 2010 s.
 36.]

 136B.
 Orders requiring person to give evidence

 (1) If the parentage of a child is a question in issue in protection proceedings, the Court may make an order requiring any person to give such evidence as is material to the question.